CodingItWrong/reactnativetesting.io/docs/unit/setup.md

 # Setting Up Jest

-React Native CLI installs the [Jest][jest] testing framework by default, but if you're using [Expo][expo] we need to install it manually.
+React Native CLI installs the [Jest][jest] testing framework by default, but if you're using [Expo][expo] or have an older project created by React Native CLI before Jest was added, we need to install it manually.

 ## Installing Jest